Exponential Stability of a Degenerate Euler-Bernoulli Beam with Axial Force and Delayed Boundary Control: Introduction

 \section{Introduction}

 The growing need for the accurate modeling, prediction, and control of complex physical systems has made stabilization theory a critical research direction within the scientific community.
 In this context, the stability analysis of Euler-Bernoulli beam models has received considerable attention from researchers in recent decades.
-These models are central to various engineering applications, spanning civil engineering \cite{du2022, fryba1996}, aeronautics \cite{balakrishnan1986, vinod2007, chakravarthy2010, kundu2017}, robotics \cite{kundu2017, luo1993}, and nanotechnology \cite{turner2001}.
+These models are central to various engineering applications: spanning civil engineering \cite{du2022, fryba1996}, aeronautics \cite{balakrishnan1986, vinod2007, chakravarthy2010, kundu2017}, robotics \cite{kundu2017, luo1993}, and nanotechnology \cite{turner2001}.
 However, to the best of our knowledge, studies addressing this question remain scarce in a context that simultaneously integrates the degeneracy of the flexural rigidity, the axial force, and control laws incorporating a time delay.

-This article addresses the stability analysis of a degenerate Euler–Bernoulli beam subjected to an axial force.
-The beam is clamped at one end, and its free end is governed by a control mechanism incorporating a constant time-delay.
+This article addresses the stability analysis of an Euler-Bernoulli beam model with a degenerate flexural rigidity under axial force effects.
+The beam is characterized by a dynamic boundary condition at one end involving an operator $\mathcal{B}$, whereas the other end is controlled via a feedback law with a constant time-delay.
 The governing equations describing this model are presented below:

 where $u(x,t)$ denotes the transverse displacement of the beam at position $x$ and time $t$.
 The constants $\kappa_1 \geqslant 0$ and $\kappa_2 \neq 0$ represent the control gains.
 In addition, $\tau > 0$ represents the time delay, and $u_0$, $u_1$, $f_0$ are the initial data.
-The function $q$ represents the axial force distribution, which satisfies the following condition:
+The axial force function $q$ satisfies the following conditions: